Bowling Green, Ohio

 A decade ago, The District began building WaterSheds as an alternative source of drinking water for residents in rural Wood County on private well systems with poor water quality.

 According to District President Jerry Greiner, “We’ve discovered that even though there are high-quality public water systems, there is a demand for water with additional filtration at a low cost, especially for those who drink well water.
-We chose this location based upon the success of most our popular WaterShed location on Poe Road.”
+We chose this location based upon the success of most of our popular WaterShed locations on Poe Road.”

 This year, total WaterShed sales reached the $1.4 million mark.
 The income is used to maintain the properties and then invested back into The District’s operational budget.
+For more information: Visit the WaterShed Locations page